ECT can help you Pick Up the Pace

 - Northern long-eared bat (Myotis septentrionalis)

 - Indiana bat (Myotis sodalis)

 - Virginia big-eared bat (Corynorhinus townsendii virginianus)

 - Ozark big-eared bat (Corynorhinus townsendii ingens)

 Mist-net and acoustic surveys can be completed through August 15.
 Timing is critical to achieve permitting and project schedules.
-If you are still in need of bat survey scheduling, or have concerns about existing survey timelines, reach out to Operations Director Jessica Miller or Senior Ecologist Jeff Brown or complete the form and we will contact you.
+If you are still in need of bat survey scheduling, or have concerns about existing survey timelines, reach out to Operations Director Jessica Miller or complete the form and we will contact you.